Abass Samari Salifu

-Abass Samari Salifu (born 2 July 2004) is a Ghanaian professional footballer who plays as a midfielder for Liga Leumit club Hapoel Ramat HaSharon, the Ghana U-20 team and the Ghana U-23 national teams.
+Abass Samari Salifu (born 2 July 2004) is a Ghanaian professional footballer who plays as a midfielder for Liga Leumit club Hapoel Kfar Shalem, the Ghana U-20 team and the Ghana U-23 national teams.

 Club career

 Salifu started his career playing for Division One League side Young Apostles FC.
 In the 2020–21 season, he played in 16 games across all competitions, scoring three goals and assisting six others.
 He also received five league and one FA Cup man of the match awards.
 Salifu played a limited number of matches due to late registration and then an injury, but he was an important figure for the team as they finished sixth in the league.

 In September 2021, Salifu joined newly Ghana Premier League promoted side Accra Lions ahead of their debut season after winning the Ghana Division One Zone III.
 He made his debut for the club after starting their first ever Ghana Premier League match against Elmina Sharks.
 He however sustained an injury in the 25th minute as Accra Lions drew 1–1.
 He scored his first goal on the final day of the season against the champions Asante Kotoko with the match ending in a 1–1 draw.
 He played 24 games in his first GPL season, scoring one goal and assisting on three others.
 Salifu gained prominence in the 2022–23 season, after scoring 9 goals and providing 2 assists between January and March.
 As a result of his performances, he was awarded the GPL Player of the Month for February 2023.